-The HIMB Education Program's mission is to cultivate the next generation of Hawai'i's ocean scientists, managers and stewards to protect and conserve the marine resources of our islands.
-We achieve these goals through a focused set of program objectives in community and school tours, formal curriculum, and training internships.
+The HIMB Education Program's mission is to cultivate the next generation of Hawai'i's ocean scientists, managers and stewards to protect and conserve the marine resources of the Hawaiian Islands.
+Goals are achieved through a focused set of program objectives in community and school tours, formal curriculum, and training internships.